 Tears from the surface of the eye normally drain into the nose through a tube called the nasolacrimal duct.
 If this duct is obstructed or blocked, the tears are unable to properly drain and overflow onto the cheek.

 Blockage can be caused by different factors.
 In infants, the duct may be incompletely developed.
 In most cases, blocked tear ducts in babies resolve on their own, usually before the first birthday.

 Tears are essential to eye health and function; when disruption in their production or drainage is caused by a blockage, treatment is needed to open the obstruction.
 In adults and older children, obstruction may be due to infection, injury, or a tumor.

 Incidence and Prevalence of Tear Duct Obstruction

 About 500,000 people in the United States are affected by dacryostenosis every year.
 Most cases are children under the age of 2 and adults over the age of 50.
-About 6% of babies are born with a blocked tear duct (usually in one eye only).
-The condition resolves with little or no treatment by the infant's first birthday in more than 90% of cases.
+About 6 percent of babies are born with a blocked tear duct (usually in one eye only).
+The condition resolves with little or no treatment by the infant's first birthday in more than 90 percent of cases.